BTRY6010-Lab405/Lab2/README.md

 # Lab2

-Click the triangle (drop-down menu) beside the green "Clone or download" -> Click "Download ZIP".
+Click the green "Clone or download" button -> In the drop-down menu, click "Download ZIP".